KMThegamer2022/MinWin/README.md

 Removed
 - Bloatware
 - Windows Junk
-- TPM 2.0, RAM and CPU Requirements
+- TPM 2.0, RAM and CPU Requirements (Coming In V1.02)
 - Edge (Of Course)

 More Will Be Added In The Future!